• ✏️ Home

-I recently migrated a personal project in Django from a VPS set up back in 2011 to App Engine Standard on Google Cloud Platform.
-The docs and materials I could find online were helpful but were all covering setup for setting up from scratch a fairly minimal Django app.
-In this note I cover the steps needed to set up a small but “realistic” Django app, including migration of the existing state.
+I recently migrated a personal project in Django from a VPS (set up back in 2011) to App Engine Standard on Google Cloud Platform.
+The docs and materials I could find online were helpful, but they were all focusing on setting up a new project from scratch.
+So in here I wrote down some notes on migrating an existing Django app along with its data to App Engine Standard.

 Background: Django on GCP

 As I was looking for minimal maintenance, I went for what seems to be the most automagical, hands-off option: App Engine Standard.
-It also fits nicely with the other objective of minimizing the cost in the context of a small personal project, as App Engine Standard “scales to zero” -> when there are no requests, the number of automatically scaled running instances can fall to 0.
+It also fits nicely with my other objective of minimizing the monthly cost.
+App Engine Standard “scales to zero” -> when there are no requests, the number of automatically scaled running instances can fall to 0.

 Prerequisites

 The notes assume that you’re already familiar with Django, but not necessarily with GCP.
-The material should be relevant regardless of whether you migrate an existing app or set up a new one from scratch – if it’s a new one you’ll be able to skip some sections.
+I wrote this based on my experience migrating an existing project, but you may be able to use it to set up a new one from scratch – you’ll be able to skip some sections.

-To follow along we need a Google Cloud Platform project.
-To set up one, head over to the GCP Console .
+To follow along, you need a Google Cloud Platform project.
+To set one up, head over to the GCP Console .
 Some of the features we’ll need (in particular: setting up an SQL server) require enabling billing.
-Note that if it’s the first time you try GCP, you are likely eligible for free credit .

 gcloud app create --project=[YOUR_PROJECT_ID]